|Credit Building Rating:||4.1 / 5|

 - Put down a larger deposit than the $200 minimum if you can afford it.
 This will boost your credit limit on the card and improve your overall credit utilization ratio – a major factor in your credit score.

 - Keep your credit utilization on the card below 30 percent – limit your purchases with the card and make multiple monthly payments if you need to.
+Our credit utilization calculator can help you make sure you maintain a low ratio.

 - That said, make sure you’re making at least one purchase with the card each month.
 Consider putting a repeating monthly purchase on the card (e.g., your gym membership) and creating an automatic payment from your bank – this will help you build up a credit history, without the temptation of spending more than you can afford.